Consumer and Worker Protection311

 Example:

-Marie sets a 5-mile maximum distance in the Delivery Service A app.
-Delivery Service A sends her an offer to pick up an order from Burgerville Restaurant and deliver it to 123 Sesame Street, a 4.8 mile distance from Burgerville to Sesame Street.
-Marie is in her car .5 miles from Burgerville when she receives the offer.
+Marie sets a 2-mile maximum distance in the DoorDash app.
+DoorDash sends her an offer to pick up an order from Burgerville Restaurant and deliver it to 123 Sesame Street, a 1.8 mile direct distance from Burgerville to Sesame Street.
+Marie is in her car 3 miles from Burgerville when she receives the offer.
 Is the trip offer legal?

 Yes.
-Even though Marie will need to drive a total of 5.3 miles to pick up and deliver the order, the distance between the order’s pickup and drop-off locations is 4.8 miles, which is within the 5-mile maximum distance Marie set in the app.
+Regardless of how far Marie will need to drive to pick up and deliver the order, the direct distance between the order’s pickup and final drop-off location is 1.8 miles, which is within the 2-mile maximum distance Marie set in the app.

-8. Can apps lower a worker’s internal rating for rejecting a trip offer that violates the limits the worker set?
+9. Can restaurant apps lower a worker’s internal rating for rejecting a trip offer that violates the limits the worker set?

 No. Workers have a right to reject trip offers that are outside the limits they set.
 It’s illegal for apps to retaliate against workers who exercise their rights.
 See VIII.
 RETALIATION.

-Note: An app can lower a worker’s internal rating for rejecting a trip offer that does not violate the limits the worker set.
+Note: A restaurant app can lower a worker’s internal rating for rejecting a trip offer that does not violate the limits the worker set.

-9. Can an app penalize a worker for setting a low maximum distance?
+10. Can a restaurant app penalize a worker for setting a low maximum distance?

 No. This would be unlawful retaliation.

 Yes.
-An app must pay a worker $200 per violation for violations of the delivery distance and route protections.
+A restaurant app must pay a worker $200 per violation for violations of the delivery distance and route protections.

 Click a topic, or press the enter key on a topic, to reveal its answer.